dequelabs/axe-core/doc/developer-guide.md

 });
 ```

-#### Pass and Fail Templates
+#### Pass, Fail and Incomplete Templates

-Occasionally, you may want to add additional information about why a Check passed or failed into its message.
+Occasionally, you may want to add additional information about why a Check passed, failed or returned undefined into its message.
 For example, the [aria-valid-attr](../lib/checks/aria/valid-attr.json) will add information about any invalid ARIA attributes to its fail message.
 The message uses the [doT.js](http://olado.github.io/doT/) and is compiled to a JavaScript function at build-time.
 In the Check message, you have access to the `CheckResult` as `it`.

 #### CheckResult